-The exhibition 'PotatoEurope' began to be held relatively recently, since 2006, and it takes place alternately in the four 'potato' powers of the Old World: Germany, Belgium, France and Holland.
+The 'PotatoEurope' exhibition itself began to be held relatively recently, since 2006, and it is held alternately in the four 'potato' states of the Old World: Germany, Belgium, France and Holland.

-The editors of the magazine offered their readers and travelers not a very large, but very intensive program.
-In addition to visiting the exhibition itself. the trip participants were able to get acquainted with the activities of leading foreign companies covering almost the entire range of potato production: 'DuPont' - means for plant protection, 'Grimme' - field and storage equipment, 'Europlant' - seed material.
+The editorial board of the magazine offered its readers and travelers a not very large, but very intensive program.
+In addition to visiting the exhibition itself. the participants of the trip were able to get acquainted with the activities of leading foreign companies, covering almost the entire spectrum of potato production: 'Dupont' - plant protection means, 'Grimme' - field and warehouse equipment, 'Europlant' - seed material.

-And I must say, the group members brilliantly withstood the intense rhythm of the trip proposed by the magazine.
-Judge for yourself, 40 minutes after the German educational center "Doyle” was placed in a hotel, all participants were already familiarized with the latest products of the DuPont company in the beautiful "wooden pavilion" of the “Doila”.
-Igor Redkozubov, Regional Sales Manager, Plant Protection Division, together with his European colleagues, spoke about the entire DuPont range of potato preparations (read about the new preparation KORAGEN ™) A pleasant surprise for all those present was the performance of the DuPont company partner, representative of the Lehler lance, Yuri Rotenberg.
-The company 'Lehler' is a world leader in the production of sprayers for spraying plants.
-At the end of the presentation, Yuri Rotenberg, on behalf of Lehler, made wonderful and, frankly, not cheap gifts for the assembled potato producers - a complete set of sprayers.
+And I must say, the members of the group brilliantly withstood the intense rhythm of the trip suggested by the magazine.
+Judge for yourself, 40 minutes after accommodation in the hotel of the German educational center "Doyle", all the participants were already getting acquainted with the novelties of the DuPont company in the beautiful "wooden pavilion" of "Doila".
+Regional sales manager of the plant protection department Igor Redkozubov, together with his European colleagues, spoke about the entire line of DuPont potato preparations (read about the new drug KORAGEN ™).
+A pleasant surprise for all those present was the performance of the partner of the DuPont Company, the representative of the Lechler lance, Yuri Rotenberg.
+Lechler is the world leader in plant sprayers.
+At the end of the presentation, Yuri Rotenberg, on behalf of Lechler, made wonderful and, frankly, expensive gifts to the assembled potato growers - a complete set of sprayers.

-The next day, at the end of the exhibition, our group was met by the head of the eastern department of the Grimme agricultural machinery factory Alexander Schumann.
+The next day, after the end of the exhibition, our group was met by Alexander Schumann, head of the eastern department of the Grimme agricultural machinery plant.

-Acquaintance with one of the leaders of the world agricultural machine-building industry was, as they say, in a warm and friendly atmosphere: the owner of the enterprise, Franz Grimme, managed to find half an hour in his busy schedule and cordially greet our group at the factory.
-It’s very important for Mr. Grimme that technology buyers see how carefully machines have been produced that bear the name of his family for more than 150 years.
-An employee of the eastern department, Dmitry Guyo, conducted an interesting and informative tour throughout the plant.
-The bright end of the Grimme Day was affected by dinner at the same restaurant with a large German wedding.
-Not every bride in Germany can boast that she married to the good parting words of the leading Russian potato growers!
+The acquaintance with one of the leaders of the world agricultural machinery industry took place, as they say, in a warm and friendly atmosphere: the owner of the enterprise Franz Grimme managed to find half an hour in his busy schedule and cordially greet our group at the plant.
+It is very important for Herr Grimme that the buyers of the machinery see the meticulous care with which the machines bearing the name of his family have been produced for over 150 years.
+An employee of the eastern department Dmitry Guyo gave an interesting and informative tour throughout the plant.
+A bright end to the Grimme Day was a dinner in a restaurant with a big German wedding.
+Not every bride in Germany can boast that she got married under the kind words of the leading potato growers in Russia!

-Despite the fact that the first point of visiting the Europlant company began on Saturday, September 11, at 8.00, at the storage capacity of 4500 tons, Europlant CEO Jörg Eggers and expert department director Thomas Bogtner were already waiting for us.
-A tour of the storehouse, a visit to the Europlant seed farm, and the demonstration field - all this provided an impressive impression of Europe's leading producer of seed potatoes.
-A large number of questions during the visit and a substantive discussion at dinner - this is what will be remembered Saturday's visit to the Europlant.
+Despite the fact that the first visit to Europlant began on Saturday 11 September at 8.00:4500 am, Europlant CEO Jörg Eggers and Expert Department Director Thomas Bogtner were already waiting for us at the XNUMX ton storage facility.
+A tour of the storage facility, a visit to the Europlant seed farm and a demonstration field all provided an impressive impression of Europe's leading seed potato producer.
+A large number of questions during the visit and a meaningful discussion at dinner - this is what will be remembered for Saturday's visit to Europlant.

 I would like to say a few more words about our partner, co-organizer of the trip - the German educational institution Doyle.
-The employees of this wonderful organization not only did everything possible to make the trip participants feel at home, but also managed to seriously interest our readers in their activities.
-The deputy director of the Doyle Practical Training Center, Bertsd Antelmann, has clearly demonstrated all the possibilities of his institution, and many members of the group are now seriously considering the possibility of sending their employees to Doyle for a week-long practical seminar.
+Employees of this wonderful organization not only did everything possible to make the participants of the trip feel at home, but also managed to seriously interest our readers in their activities.
+Berzd Antelmann, Deputy Director of Doyle's Learning Center, has shown the full potential of his institution, and many team members are now seriously considering sending their staff to Doyle for a week-long workshop.

 The cultural part of the program was a visit to the cities of Hanover and Hamburg, where everyone could find something to their liking: stroll through the streets, enjoy the sights, visit the shops.